 Dr Elizabeth Nowicki

-I am an Associate Professor at the Faculty of Education, and a member of the Ontario College of Teachers.
+I am an Associate Professor at the Faculty of Education and a former elementary school teacher.
 My graduate degrees include a doctorate in psychology and a master’s in educational psychology and special education.
-I teach graduate courses in research methods and statistics, exceptional children, psychosocial aspects of schooling, and psych-educational assessment.
-I also teach preservice courses in educational psychology and special education.

 My research interests are drawn from educational, developmental, and social psychology.
 Current research focuses on children’s understanding of social interactions at school, implicit and explicit attitudes about ability and gender, and children’s views on social inclusion and exclusion.
 I use quantitative, qualitative and mixed methods approaches.